dev7060/freeCodeCamp-responsive-web-design/README.md

 # freeCodeCamp-responsive-web-design
-My submissions for the challenges
+My submissions of the challenges